 Direct Potable Reuse Pilot

 Polk County’s population is growing at an exponential rate.
-According to the 2020 U.S. Census, about 46 people a day are moving into Polk County.
+According to 2022 U.S. Census estimates, about 80 people a day are moving into Polk County.
 That growth means an increased demand for services, including water.

 What is Direct Potable Reuse?

-Through engineering and technology, systems have been established and implemented to provide communities across the world with water safe for drinking.
-Potable reuse, is highly treated, recycled water that can be using for drinking, cooking and bathing.
+Through engineering and technology, systems have been established and implemented to provide communities across most of the world with water quality safe for drinking.
+Potable reuse is highly treated, recycled water that can be using for drinking, cooking and bathing.

 There are two types of potable reuse, direct and indirect.